nasciba/customer-management/README.md

-# Getting Started with Create React App
+# Customer Management

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with `create-react-app`.
+To get started, follow the commands below:

-## Available Scripts
+### `npm install`

-In the project directory, you can run:
+Installs the project dependencies.

+After installing the dependencies, make a copy of `env.example` and create a new file `.env`.

 ### `npm run server`
 Runs the server locally on port 8000.
-You should also create an .env file and to set the environment variable for the port.
-Check `.env.example`

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## Other Available Scripts
+In the project directory, you can run:

 ### `npm test`